 Head's up, there might be affiliate links ahead!

-- My business, which was once just a dream or a vision, is thriving.
-I have supporters, fans and a small army of happy customers.
+- My business, which was once just a vision, is thriving.
+I have amazing readers, podcast listeners and a small army of happy customers.

 - My level of happiness continues to increase (slowly but surely) despite not having an even remotely perfect life.

 How do I continue to make slow but upward progress on each of these areas of my life?

 Not by being perfect, not by working 80 hours a week and certainly not by any stroke of luck.
 I owe all of my success to the daily habits I’ve created for myself.
 Without them, I’m not sure where I’d be, but it wouldn’t be good.
 I know that for sure.